stuartgraham/HelloWorldCDKPipeline/README.md

 Sample 'Hello World' applications written in CDK and utilising the CDK Pipeline function for CI/CD deployment

 ## Branches
-`fargate`  Deploys to ECS Fargate and ALB stack
+`fargate`  Deploys to ECS Fargate and ALB stack `lambda`  Deploys to Lambda container